AUPRICA- Association of Private Universities of Central America

 AUPRICA cooperates and participates with the UNESCO Education 2030 Framework for Action (FFA).
 The organization’s relationship and coordination with its members, national, regional and beyond, requires projects for exchanges of experience, teacher, and student mobility, and strengthening of research projects, knowledge and quality education, resulting in highly educated students.
 This is the primary reason of university life and contributes to improving societies and the development of the countries in which it takes place.

 AUPRICA, through universities, both from the private and the public sectors, aims to stimulate the economy in all countries, through universities that are factually companies, or production units, for the development of knowledge, by facing great challenges, which ultimately contribute to and enable survival, growth, and competitiveness.
 Universities are open to student exchange as the exam entry requirements are similar.
 In the USA students need to pass the secondary school leaving qualifications such as ACT or SAT or GED; these exams are well recognized around the world.

 The universities are the leading institutions set up to (among other functions) to continually rethink diversification, to answer questions, and address new educational options that are consistent with the development of countries and the demands of the economy at the same time.
 This allows for the consolidation of the current position of the Association in the region to build a strategy to achieve its identity at all educational levels.
 Within this active and compelling vision, universities develop study programs to meet the needs of society, and they can behave like successful, confident and competitive companies that also satisfy the educational needs at all national and regional levels.

 Some of the universities allow students are considering to allow the studying program that is similar to the American GED exam.
 In the USA, people who don’t have a high school diploma can still go to college if they get a GED certificate.
-There are quite a few privately operating online programs that help students preparing for a GED test.
+There are quite a few privately operating online programs that help students preparing for the GED test.
 These programs can open doors of many colleges and universities.